ziggle/BatteryDischargeModeling/Readme.md

 $$T =  \int_{Q_0}^{0} -Q_0 \cdot \frac{SOC'\(V\)}{I\(V\)}\cdot dV $$

 I should be able to easily evaluate this in a tool like Mathcad.
 This will be one line of reasoning.

+Numerically, this approach is a problem because it involves computing a numerical derivative.
+These rarely work because they are noisy.
+In my case, I do not have well-characterized current vs voltage data on the hardware.